square/ember-computable/README.md

 #### .compose(dependentKey, [dependentKey, ] [fn, ] fn1)

+Multiple dependencies can be used as direct input to a set of composed functions.

+The values of the dependent keys are passed to the rightmost function.
+Functions are then evaluated from right to left, passing the intermediate result on to the next.

 #### .ifElse(dependentKey, value, elseValue)

+If the value stored at the `dependentKey` is truthy then `value` is returned, otherwise `elseValue` is returned.

 #### .ifElseKeys(dependentKey, key, elseKey)

+If the value stored at the `dependentKey` is truthy then the value stored at `key` is returned, otherwise the value at `elseKey`.

 #### .includes(collectionKey, value)

+Returns true if `value` is in the enumerable collection.

 #### .indexBy(collectionKey, selector)

+Iterates a collection of objects and uses the attributes at `selector` of each as keys to populate a new hashtable containing the original items.

 #### .findBy(collectionKey, key, value)

+Returns the first item in the target collection with a property at key matching the provided value

 #### .notEqual(dependentKey, value)

+Tests that the value at `dependentKey` is not equal to the provided value.

 ---

 ## Composable

+These functions do not take arguments and can be used in composition directly.

 #### .argsToArray

+Converts all the function `arguments` to a proper Array and returns.

 #### .identity

+Returns the value of the first argument passed to the function.

 #### .not

+Returns the inverse truthy/falsy value of the provided argument.

 #### .compact

+Iterates an array and returns a new array that does not contain null or undefined elements.

 ---

 #### .filter(filterFn)

+Returns a partially evaluated function that will filter an array using the provided filter function.

+- @param `filterFn(array) -> boolean`
+- @returns `fn(array) -> array`

 #### .filterBy(key, value)

+Returns a partial fn that will filter an array by the `key` and `value` provided.

+- @param `key` - accessor
+- @param `value` - desired value
+- @returns `fn(array) -> array`

 #### .join(separator)

+- @param `separator` - the separator to be applied
+- @returns `fn(array) -> string`

 #### .mapBy(key)

+- @param `separator` - the separator to be applied
+- @returns `fn(array) -> array`

 #### .parseInt(radix)

+- @param `radix` - the radix (int) value to use
+- @returns `fn(stringValue) -> int` - will call parseInt(radix) on the `stringValue`

 #### .replace(regex, replacement)

+Returns a partial fn that runs the provided regular expression replacement on a string.

+- @param `RegExp` - the regex to use
+- @param `replacement` - the replacement string
+- @returns `fn(stringValue) -> string`

 ---
 ## Examples